DavidLiuGit/GTAV_SupportHeli/README.md

 * place `Priority Queue.dll`, `SupportHeli.dll`, and `SupportHeli.ini` in your `scripts` folder
 * **Highly recommended**: replace `vehicleweapons_strikeforce.meta` in `update/x64/dlcpacks/mpbattle/common/data/ai`
   * this modified file moderately extends the range and increases the fire rate of the B-11 Strikeforce's cannon
-* Make sure you have [ScriptHookVDotNet v3.x](https://www.gta5-mods.com/tools/scripthookv-net)
+* Make sure you have the latest [ScriptHookVDotNet v3.x](https://github.com/crosire/scripthookvdotnet/releases)
+  * gta5-mods.com does not have the latest SHV.NET.
+Get it directly from the GitHub release page.
 * Make sure you have installed [.NET 4.8 Runtime](https://dotnet.microsoft.com/download/dotnet-framework/net48)

 ### DLC requirements